Start your free 30-day trial.

 Because of this, it’s better used for third-party scripts, like counters and ads, where the order isn’t relevant.

 But what if order IS important?
 Then we can use the Defer attribute.
-This attribute has two main differences: 1) it’ll download the JavaScript files in parallel as Async but will wait until the HTML is completely ready before executing…
+This attribute has two main differences: 1) it’ll download the JavaScript files in parallel as Async, but will wait until the HTML is completely ready before executing…

 Browser downloading the JavaScript files in parallel as Async

-… 2) it will respect the order of the scripts, so no matter which downloads first, script A will always be executed before script B – which can be very helpful if we need to load a JS library and then scripts depend on it.
+… 2) It will respect the order of the scripts, so no matter which downloads first, script A will always be executed before script B, which can be very helpful if we need to load a JS library and then scripts depend on it.

-Not blocking the main thread with JavaScript is a quick and very powerful way to improve site performance.
+At the end of the day, not blocking the main thread with JavaScript is a quick and very powerful way to improve site performance.

 3. Minify and Compress Your JavaScript Files